-Your vehicle's radio and headlights, plus a slew of other important functions, are powered by an electrical current generated by your vehicle’s engine.
-A vital part of generating electricity is having a place to store it while it’s not being used, which is where a car battery comes into play.
-The battery holds electrical energy while a car is off in order to help the engine turn over and create a spark to start internal combustion.
+Your car’s radio and headlights, plus a slew of other important functions, are powered by an electrical current generated by your vehicle’s engine.
+A vital part of generating electricity is having a place to store it while it’s not being used.
+This is where your car battery comes into play.
+The battery of your vehicle holds electrical energy while the car is off in order to help the engine turn over and create a spark to start internal combustion.
 Without a working battery, your car will not be able to start.
-If you perform proper maintenance, however, an average car battery can start your car reliably for roughly four years.
+If you allow our team here at The Brake Shop to perform proper maintenance, an average car battery can start your car reliably for roughly four years.

 At The Brake Shop we know how important tire maintenance is.
 Like the shoes on our feet, the tires and wheels on our cars protect us from direct contact with the ground.
 And like those shoes, we wear day in and day out, tires and wheels can rub, wear unevenly, and eventually fail to do their jobs.

 These days, it seems like the oil options for your oil changes are limitless - full synthetic, blends, conventional, high mileage, and the list goes on and on.
 We are frequently asked if it's okay to switch between oils, and how do you know what is okay to use?
 At The Brake Shop in Mesa, AZ we're here to help you answer that question.
 When it comes to engine oil, the answer to this question can be as complicated or as simple as you want it to be!